giocomai/castarter/README.md

 In brief, `castarter_data` is the base folder where I can store all of my text mining projects. `european_union` is the name of the project, while all others are the names of the specific websites I will source.
-Folders will by created automatically as needed when you start downloading files.
+Folders will be created automatically as needed when you start downloading files.

 When text mining or scraping, it is common to gather quickly many